 Report on Factual Findings

 Whilst many leases written after 1980 contain a provision for them to be prepared and audited, as per the ICAEW Technical Release 03/11, leases written before then tend to be less specific.
-Whilst this lack of specification can allow freeholders or managing agent to consider whether the terms can be interpreted and acted upon when they were written, great care has to be taken.
+This lack of specification can allow freeholders or managing agent to interpret and act upon the lease terms as they were written but in doing so, great care must be taken.
 This is because any interpretation could be challenged by lessees and, if taken to the First Tier Tribunal, could mean that the landlord might not recover the charges.
 Our leases fall into the latter so instead a ‘report on factual findings’ is carried out.

 - A check that the service charge accounts agree to the underlying accounting records;